Keith Jackson: Personal life and death

 Jackson and his wife, Turi Ann, resided in California and also spent time in British Columbia, where they owned a vacation property.
-They had three children, Melanie Ann, Lindsey and Christopher.
+They had three children: a daughter, Melanie Ann; and sons, Lindsey and Christopher.
+Son Lindsey is married to puppeteer Terri Hardin.

 At the time of his death, he resided in the Sherman Oaks area of Los Angeles.
 On the subject of writing a book, Jackson admitted that he'd considered it, but joked that he would only sit down and work on one if he were to ever lose his golf swing.

 Jackson died on January 12, 2018, at the age of 89.